ChatGPT AI: Who's the Spy? (Difficulty: 3)

 To handle the player’s selection, we can watch for the “click” event of the radio buttons.
 The player’s selection can be retrieved using the “value of widget” block.
 If the player has chosen to think about it more, we should simply remove the radio button group.

-Step 17 - Submit Player Selection to ChatGPT
+Step 17 - Submit Final Guess to ChatGPT

-If the player has picked one of the three animals, then we will submit it as the answer to ChatGPT, and ask it to tell us whether that’s correct.
+If the player has picked one of the three animals, then we will submit it as the answer to ChatGPT, and ask the Game Master to confirm.

 Step 18 - Display the Final Result

-Now for the last step, we will use a textbox to display the response from ChatGPT.
+For the last step, we will use a textbox to display the response from ChatGPT.
 We will make sure the textbox is big enough to show the entire response.
-We will also remove the other widgets so the player can not re-submit the answer.
+We will remove the other widgets so the player can not resubmit the answer.

 Here is the final demo of the game: